 Risking intellectual property

 A company’s intellectual property may include technologies, go-to-market strategies, product design, know-how, trade secrets, competitive advantages, and more.
 All extremely valuable assets, that if not protected correctly, are vulnerable to cyber-attacks.
 Still, to this day, the loss of intellectual property is one of the less obvious repercussions of cybercrime.
 Unfortunately, detecting viruses or malware can take time.
 According to IBM, the average time to detect a data breach in 2022 is 287 days.
 Shortening that time as much as possible is crucial as it gives less time for the hacker to either directly use the stolen information or sell it to a competitor.
 Once the data breach is discovered, the first thing a team needs to do is identify the thieves, recover the data if possible, and block the intruder.
 This eliminates the risk of further attacks.
 The second important step is to determine how exactly was the intellectual property stolen and how it can be modified to regain the competitive advantage.
-Thus, protecting intellectual property requires understanding where its vulnerabilities lie and recognizing the technologies and processes to comprehensively approach potential cyber threats in the future.
+Thus, protecting intellectual property requires understanding where its vulnerabilities lie and recognizing the technologies and processes to comprehensively approach potential cyber security threats in the future.

 Malicious activities can have a detrimental impact not only on the operations of a single company but also on entire economies in some cases.
 Such examples are the constant cyber-attacks on the Los Angeles port and more specifically on the software of the ships.
 The attacks halt operations daily due to ransomware, phishing, malware, and credential thefts.
 As of July 2022, the cyber-attacks over the port of Los Angeles are around 40 million resulting in processes and supply chain blockages.